ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/electron/how-to-1.md

 ## Styling an application
 The application works fine.
 However, it uses default styles and does not look very pretty.
 To change this you can use cascade style sheets (CSS) as in web applications.
 To style the application proceed as follows:
-1. In the application project folder, add styles.css file:
+1. In the application project folder, create a file named `styles.css` with the contents below:
 ```css
 body {
     font-family: Arial, sans-serif;